jeremymordecai628/yolo/README.md

 ### Service

-This section defines a Kubernetes Service to expose the backend application.
+This section defines a Kubernetes Service to expose the backend and frontend application.

 - **apiVersion: v1**: Specifies the API version for the Service resource.
 - **kind: Service**: Indicates that this is a Service resource.